IonicDev/tutorials/README.md

 where there are explanations for each tutorial.
 A learning order is suggested there.

 The tutorials are in C++, C#, Java, Javascript, and Python.
-Tutorials are first divided by langauges and then by complexity, sdk-basics, and sdk-advanced.
+Tutorials are first organized by languages and then by complexity.
+There are two tutorial levels: sdk-basics, and sdk-advanced.
 Not all tutorials are in all languages.

-The sdk-basics tutorials are:
+####SDK Tutorials - Basics

 * agents - Create and configure an Ionic agent.
 * encryption - AES encypt data using Ionic keys.